sphere-group/pegasus/README.md

 Pegasus is released under the 2-clause BSD license, as seen below.

 ```
-Copyright (c) 2014 The Sphere Group.
+Copyright (c) 2014 The Sphere Team.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without
 modification, are permitted provided that the following conditions